ustream/api-docs/_posts/ios/1.4/README.md

 ### Step 8: Play live or recorded content

-By now you have configured your player and it is ready to play live and recorded video content via Ustream.
+By now you have configured your player and it is ready to play live and recorded video content via IBM Video Streaming.

 `USUstreamPlayer` can play different kinds of media:
 - Live streams